hasnat-hybrid/fcc-project-exercisetracker/README.md

 # Exercise Tracker

-This is the solution for the File Metadata Microservice project.
+This is the solution for the Exercise-Tracker Microservice project.

 # Test & Requirements: